-2 The code fragment shows that the first argument for each of the routines specifies the event associated with the current kernel thread.
-It passes the address of the value stored in the error recovery flag field.
+The code fragment shows that the first argument for each of the routines specifies the event to associate with the current kernel thread.
+It passes the address of the value that is stored in the error_recovery_flag field.

-The kernel module's fta_error_recovery routine is the kernel thread created and started to perform error recovery tasks.
-The fta_error_recovery routine blocked on the event stored in the error recovery flaq field.
+The kernel module's fta_error_recovery routine is the kernel thread that was created and started to perform error recovery tasks.
+The fta_error_recovery routine blocked on the event stored in the error recovery flag field.

-The thread_wakeup_one routine wakes up only the first kernel thread in the hash chain waiting for the event specified in the event argument.
+The thread_wakeup_one routine wakes up only the first kernel thread in the hash chain waiting for the event that the event argument specifies.
 This routine is actually a convenience wrapper for the thread_wakeup_prim routine with the one_thread argument set to TRUE (wake up only the first kernel thread) and the result argument set to THREAD_AWAKENED (wakeup is normal).

-The thread_wakeup routine wakes up all kernel threads waiting for the event specified in the event argument.
-This routine is actually a convenience wrapper for the thread_wakeup_prim routine with the one_thread argument set to FALSE (wake up all kernel threads) and the result argument set to THREAD AWAKENED (wakeup is normal).
+The thread_wakeup routine wakes up all kernel threads that are waiting for the event that the event argument specifies.
+This routine is actually a convenience wrapper for the thread_wakeup_prim routine with the one_thread argument set to FALSE (wake up all kernel threads) and the result argument set to THREAD_AWAKENED (wakeup is normal).